Azornes/ocrTranslator/README.md

    </a>
 </p>

-Convert captured images to text using BaiduOCR, GoogleOCR, or Capture2Text, and translate the resulting text using Google, Chatgpt, or DeepL.
 ---
 With this app, you can select your preferred OCR and translation services.
 After clicking on START or using the keyboard shortcut Alt+Win+T, the program will launch and you can choose the area of the screen to scan for text using OCR.
 If you have selected a translation service, the text will then be automatically translated.